Your study is very important to you, but somehow you are distracted and get stuck in something unproductive.

 It gives you time to concentrate on the work you love.

-Since staying organized can keep you off procrastination, too, here are five steps that can offer you the strength to win over procrastination and stay organized.
+Since staying organized can keep you off procrastination, too, here are five steps to stay organized.

 1. Keep a Todo list